alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

 ### Intercepting touch events using a `CustomBehavior`

+My second task was to block vertical scroll events that did not originate on top of the card or its floating action button.
+The outer `NestedScrollView` that wraps around the `CardView` fills the entire activity's height.
+However, we want it to only react to scroll events if the gesture's initial touch event started within the `CardView` or `FloatingActionButton`'s bounds.

-`CoordinatorLayout` also provides a framework for intercepting and reacting to touch events before they are dispatched to children views.
-When `CoordinatorLayout` receives a touch event, it goes through its list of children views and passes the event to their `Behavior`s.
+Fortunately, `CoordinatorLayout` gives us a way to intercept and react to touch events before they are dispatched to its immediate children views.
+Whenever `CoordinatorLayout` receives a touch event, it goes through its list of immediate children views and passes the event to their `Behavior`s (if they have one).
 If the `Behavior` chooses to intercept the touch event, all future touch events will be sent directly to that `Behavior`'s `onTouchEvent()` method.
 Otherwise, `CoordinatorLayout` will process the touch events as normal via the traditional dispatch method.

-In my case, I want `CoordinatorLayout` to simply ignore any touch events that originate on top of the `NestedScrollView` bounds but do _not_ originate within the bounds of its inner `CardView` and `FloatingActionButton`:
+In this case, I want to simply ignore any touch events that originate on top of the `NestedScrollView` bounds and **do not** originate within the bounds of its inner `CardView` and `FloatingActionButton`:

 ```java
 class CustomBehavior extends CoordinatorLayout.Behavior<NestedScrollView> {